This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Today, the result is a company that is at or near the top in terms of quality on just about every single product they manufacture.

-One of my absolute favorite things about Weber is that they offer hands down the best warranty terms of any brand in the outdoor cooking market.
+One of my absolute favorite things about Weber is that they offer hands some of the best warranty terms of any brand in the outdoor cooking market.
 Not only are their products high quality, but they put their money where their mouth is and stand behind their workmanship.

 What Exactly is the Weber Smokey Mountain Cooker?